European Travel and the Coronavirus

 Should you plan a trip to (or within) Europe

-this year?
+later this year or in 2021?
 We're inclined to say "Yes," once the pandemic has been

 contained, but don't plan your trip without reading our updates and advice.

 ABOVE: A vaporetto travels up the normally busy Grand